msharad2004/CodSoftTask2/README.md

 # CodSoftTask2
-CodSoft Task 2 tTo create a Poetfolio Page using HTML , CSS and Java Script.
+CodSoft Task 2 to create a Portfolio Page using HTML , CSS and Java Script.